uchicago-cs/chiwebsite/chirc/intro.rst

 ============

-In this project, you will implement a simple Internet Relay Chat (IRC) server called :math:`\chi` .
-This project has three goals:
+In this project, you will implement a simple Internet Relay Chat (IRC) server called **chirc**.
+IRC is one of the earliest network protocols for text messaging and multi-participant chatting.
+It remains a popular standard and still sees heavy use in certain communities, specially the open source software community.

-#.
-To provide a refresher of socket and concurrent programming covered
-   in CMSC 15400.

-#.
-To implement a system that is (partially) compliant with an
-   established network protocol specification.

-#.
-To allow you to become comfortable with high-level networking
-   concepts before we move on to the lower-level concepts in this course.
+Your implementation must be compliant enough with the official IRC specification for other IRC clients (not programmed by you) to work with your server.
+Although we will provide some scaffolding, most tasks will require you to consult the official IRC specification, or to experiment with existing IRC servers.
+Thus, this project will allow you to develop not just your network programming skills, but also your ability to read and interpret a real network protocol.

 This project is divided into three parts.
-The first part is meant as a relatively short warmup exercise, and you should be able to do it just by applying what you learned about network sockets in CMSC 15400.
-The other two parts are more complex, but should still be doable if you’ve taken CMSC 15400 (we will, nonetheless, be providing a review of sockets and concurrent programming in the first two discussion sessions of CMSC 23300).

-This document is divided into three parts: Sections [sec:irc] through [sec:examples] provide an overview of IRC and provide several examples of valid IRC communications; Sections [sec:code] and [sec:build] describe how to get the :math:`\chi` code and how to build it; finally, Sections [sec:grading] to [sec:proj1c] describe how the project will be graded, and the specific requirements of the three parts the project is divided into.
+The first part is meant as a relatively short warmup exercise; the second part mostly revolves around supporting multiple clients and messaging between individual users;
+the third part mostly revolves around implementing IRC "channels" (the IRC's equivalent of a "chat group" or a "chat room").

+The chirc documentation is divided into the following sections:

+* :ref:`chirc-irc` and :ref:`chirc-irc-examples` provide an overview of
+  the IRC protocol and provide several examples of valid IRC communications.
+* :ref:`chirc-build` describes how to get the chirc code and how to build and run it.
+* :ref:`chirc-assignment1`, :ref:`chirc-assignment2`, and :ref:`chirc-assignment3`,
+  describe the three parts of this project.
+* :ref:`chirc-testing` provides suggestions and strategies for testing your implementation.